phayes/sidefuzz/README.md

 #### 5. The fuzzer gave me invalid inputs, what now?

 You should panic (causing a wasm trap).
 This will signal to the fuzzer that the inputs are invalid.

+#### 6. I need to do some variable-time set-up.
+How do I do that?

+You should use [`lazy_static`](https://crates.io/crates/lazy_static) to do any set-up work (like generating keys etc).
+The target is always run once to prime lazy statics before the real fuzzing starts.